You have read this article christmas

 This machine will also laminate paper and make magnets with a laminate finish.
 The current model looks slightly different than my older one; you can find it here, at the major craft stores, or at Dick Blick and Amazon—cheaper!

-You have read this article resources with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/meet-my-friend-xyron.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/meet-my-friend-xyron.html.
 Thanks!

 A bonanza of free printable holiday labels